 HAWC with Gammapy#

-Explore HAWC event lists and IRFs and perform the data reduction steps.
+Explore HAWC event lists and instrument response functions (IRFs), then perform the data reduction steps.

 HAWC is an array of water Cherenkov detectors located in Mexico that detects gamma-rays in the range between hundreds of GeV and hundreds of TeV.
 Gammapy recently added support of HAWC high level data analysis, after export to the current open data level 3 format.